wheresvic/nextcloud-fix-decryption/README.md

 ## Overview

-Nextcloud's encryption requires a unique "file key", the size of the decryption file and the version number to decrypt a file.
+Nextcloud's encryption requires a unique "file key", the size of the decrypted file and the version number to decrypt a file.

-If you lost the file size of the decrypted file and or the version number of file this php script might help you.
+If you lost the file size of the decrypted file and or the version number this php script might help you.

 Requirements:
 * Linux or rather a UNIX-System to run it on (Windows is not supported)